ArunimGuchait/chronos_vercel/README.md

 ---

-Built with ❤️ using React, TypeScript, and Vite
+Built with ❤️ using React, TypeScript, Vite, and Tailwind CSS